Does Coolant Evaporate? (Coolant Loss)

 Hot Weather Woman Inside Car

-The water contained in the coolant may be slightly more likely to evaporate in warmer temperatures.
+The water contained in the coolant may be marginally more prone to evaporate in warmer temperatures.

 Remember, though, that a hot day isn’t a substantial temperature change in relation to your engine.

-Leaving water or coolant in an open-topped bottle may make it evaporate faster.
+Leaving water or coolant in an uncovered vessel may make it evaporate quicker.
 It’s the airflow that makes the real difference, though.

-You shouldn’t see any substantial change in coolant levels based on the season.
+You shouldn’t see any significant change in coolant levels based on the season.
 If you notice a problem in your engine, it’s probably caused by something else.

 How Much Coolant Loss Is Normal?